 - Supreme Court—The year-long clinic provides students with the opportunity to provide pro bono legal representation before the United States Supreme Court, working closely with Wiley Rein LLP attorneys to identify cases of interest, research legal issues, and draft Supreme Court briefs on behalf of parties and amici at both the certiorari and merits stages.

-Mason provides students an alternative opportunity to earn credit while working on real cases with real clients, applying classroom experience in a practical setting:
+Scalia Law School provides students an alternative opportunity to earn credit while working on real cases with real clients, applying classroom experience in a practical setting:

 - Law and Mental Illness—Students study the history and development of the laws affecting the mentally ill and prepare for and represent petitioners in civil commitment hearings.